-- Water temperature over 125°F (52°C) can cause severe burns instantly or death from scalds. - Under certain conditions, this boiler can deliver hot water (DHW) at temperatures in excess of the DHW set point on boiler control. - Children, disabled and elderly are at highest risk of being scalded. - Feel water before bathing or showering. - Installation of an ASSE 1017 or ASSE 1070 certified tempering valve is REQUIRED as part of this boiler's installation.
-See Section11 Domestic Water Piping and authority having jurisdiction for additional details. - Additional temperature control valves may also be required at fixtures.
-See Section 11 Domestic Water Piping and authority having jurisdiction for additional details.
+- Water temperature over 125°F (52°C) can cause severe burns instantly or death from scalds. - Under certain conditions, this boiler can deliver domestic hot water (DHW) at temperatures in excess of the DHW set point on boiler control. - Children, disabled and elderly are at highest risk of being scalded. - Feel water before bathing or showering. - Installation of an ASSE 1017 or ASSE 1070 certified tempering valve is REQUIRED as part of this boiler's installation.
+Consult manual for details on valve installation and temperature adjustment. - Additional temperature control valves may also be required at fixtures.
+Consult installation manual and authority having jurisdiction for additional details.